by Rachel MacNair

 Additionally, pressures to close down specific clinics means the supply goes down.
 This is one area where supply does not rise to meet the demand, but rather intentionally sets out to create the demand; see former clinic director Carol Everett on her experience with high-pressure sales tactics.

-Fewer clinics (down from over 2,000 at its height to only around 700 now), fewer places other than clinics that do them, fewer doctors – I do not say that the abortion business is going to collapse, but rather, that it has already begun the process.
+Fewer clinics (down from over 2,000 at its height to only around 550 now), fewer places other than clinics that do them, fewer doctors – I do not say that the abortion business is going to collapse.
+It has already begun the process.
 I expect it to continue.

 Anyone whose preference on preventing the violence of abortion is to work on alternatives and on persuasion are doing work that is vital.
 I myself do hardly any work on legislation.
 But just as in any other form of peacemaking, it will take all different kinds of approaches working together.